FazeelUsmani/Coding-Ninjas---Data-Structures-and-Algorithms-in-Python/Contributing.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+As this course is taught in Python so all the PRs submitted will be in accepted in **Python** language only

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Pull Request Process